groupon/robo-remote/README.markdown

 * helloworldtestrunner - This is the test runner which starts up the RoboRemote HTTP listener and the application under test.
 * Tests -
   * SampleTests - This contains the desktop JUnit based RoboRemote Robotium example tests for the HelloWorld project.
 Under Tests/src/test is a SampleTests.java which contains a few tests demonstrating various RoboRemote functions.
   * AutomatorTests - This contains the desktop JUnit based RoboRemote UiAutomator example tests for the HelloWorld project.
-This also servers as an example of how to call various functions in the UiAutomatorClient TestBase to setup the test and run the application you would like to test.
+This also serves as an example of how to call various functions in the UiAutomatorClient TestBase to setup the test and run the application you would like to test.
+  * CombinedTests - This contains the desktop JUnit based RoboRemote Robotium/UiAutomator combined test example for the HelloWorld project.
+It demonstrates how UiAutomator and Robotium calls can be mixed.

 ### Compiling the examples